 EQUIPMENT WITH ROTATING PARTS CAN BECOME A SOURCE OF INJURY AND DEATH IF NOT PROPERLY INSTALLED, OPERATED OR MAINTAINED.
-Do not exceed the maximum operating temperature or speed limits for which the industrial exhauster was designed.
-Limits for Industrial exhausters are available from N. R. Murphy Limited and must not be determined otherwise.
+Do not exceed the maximum operating temperature or speed limits for which the equipment was designed.
+Limits for industrial exhausters are available from N.R.
+Murphy Limited and must not be determined otherwise.
 Do not rely on limits obtained in any other manner.
 The user must make all personnel in contact with the equipment aware of all possible hazards.
-THE RESPONSIBILITY FOR PROVIDING SAFETY ACCESSORIES FOR INDUSTRIAL EXHAUSTERS SUPPLIED BY N. R. MURPHY LIMITED IS THAT OF THE USER OF THE EQUIPMENT.
-N. R. Murphy Limited sell industrial exhausters with or without safety accessories, and accordingly, it can supply standard safety accessories and components if ordered.
-It is the customers responsibility to ensure that all necessary safety accessories have been installed prior to operation of the equipment.